coddingtonbear/barbari/readme.md

 The above configuration will drill any holes from 0.4mm to 1.1mm in diameter twice -- first with a 0.7mm drill, and then afterward with a 1.5mm drill.

+### `slot`

+The slot section defines job parameters for milling slots in your PCB (i.e. non-round holes).
+It follows exactly the same pattern used for `drill` above.

 #### `edge_cuts`

 You probably won't be using an entire sheet of copper-clad board for your board.
 This section defines how to cut your newly-milled PCB out of the copper-clad.